• Skip to primary navigation

 • handful of fresh coriander chopped

-• 1 tablespoon chinese vinegar or vinagre de Jerez
+• 1 tbsp chinese vinegar or vinagre de Jerez

 Instructions